paradiselabs-ai/paradiselabs-ai.github.io/src/content/homepage/index.md

     image: /images/tired-of-writing.webp

   - title: Secure and Ethical
     content: "With a strong focus on <b class='text-accent'>responsible AI development</b>, GLUE incorporates security and ethical considerations at its core.
-Built by a team with expertise in both AI and cybersecurity, you can trust GLUE to handle your AI needs safely."
+Built by a team with expertise in both AI and cybersecurity, you can l                                                            11                                                                                                   3  e33     n33n3 nnnn nnnnnnnnnnnnnnnnnnnnnn  11w                        m GLUE to handle your AI needs safely."
     image: /images/loogs-good.webp

 features: